DemuteStudio/Ambiance-Creator/README.md

 **Save Presets**
 ---
-Depending on you workflow, it can be a good moment to save this container.
-You didn't set any parameter on it, but it contains some files that can be recall and tweak for a later use.
+Depending on your workflow, this might be a good moment to save this container.
+You haven’t set any parameters yet, but it contains files that can be recalled and tweaked later.
-Let's see how the Preset system works.
+Let’s see how the preset system works.
-When you save a preset, the path of the imported file is saved.
-By default, Reaper import your media item into a 'Media Files' directory, located at the project's root.
-Which means that by default, the item's path is this directory.
+When you save a preset, the path of the imported files is saved.
+By default, Reaper imports your media items into a 'Media Files' directory, located at the project’s root.
+This means that by default, the item’s path is this directory.
-It's not a problem.
-BUT !
+It’s not a problem.
+BUT!
 If you delete this folder or the entire project folder, the reference to the item will be lost.
 In the Settings, you can choose a Media Item Directory.
-By default this field is empty.
-Once you set a location, all the media file will be copied to this directory when you save a preset (If they don't already exist).
-Which means that you will have all your file references at the same place.
-Convinient !
+By default, this field is empty.
+Once you set a location, all media files will be copied to this directory when you save a preset (if they don’t already exist).
+This means you’ll have all your file references in the same place.
+Convenient!

 ![image](https://github.com/user-attachments/assets/9597f3dd-1580-442e-ad20-1874e545bd2d)

-Now that you've setup your *Media File Directory*, it's time to press the "Save Container" button.
+Now that you’ve set up your *Media File Directory*, it’s time to press the "Save Container" button.
 By default, it will be named as the container.
-Feel free to change the name as you whish.
+Feel free to change the name as you wish.

 ![image](https://github.com/user-attachments/assets/5066689b-0cc8-4d11-aff3-e6f82cd94ebf)

 *Note: You can find all your preset files into a dedicated folder accessible by pressing the "Open Preset Directory" button.*

-If you work in a team and all the users in the team use the same directory, it means that the preset can be shared and used by anyone that have access to this shared directory.
+If you work in a team and everyone uses the same directory, it means the preset can be shared and used by anyone with access to this shared directory.
-*Note again: It's not planned to create a customizable "Preset Directory" because it means that anyone can delete/override a shared preset.
-It's better to keep the presets on the user side.
+*Note again: It’s not planned to create a customizable "Preset Directory" because it means anyone could delete/override a shared preset.
+It’s better to keep presets user-side.
 Share them carefully.*

 **Parameters**
 ---